sejnub/ha-prometheus-stack/README.md

 A comprehensive monitoring stack for Home Assistant that includes Prometheus, Alertmanager, Karma, and Blackbox Exporter in a single add-on.

-## Remember
+## Rules to Remember

-- It must run equally well in the following modes
+- The add-on must run equally well in the following modes

   - **Test mode**: When started on the development computer
   - **Github Mode**: When Run by Github actions
-  - **Addon Mode**: When run as a home Assistant Add-On
+  - **Add-on Mode**: When run as a home Assistant Add-On

 - All waits must be loops that have a minimal fixed time (0.5 seconds) and then check what they are waiting for